-Anemometers: What They Are, The Different Types Of Anemometers, And How They Work
+Anemometers – What They Are, The Different Types, And How They Work

 What Is An Anemometer-What Are The Different Types Of Anemometers-And How Do They-Work

-An anemometer is a meteorological instrument used to measure wind speed or the rate of airflow in the atmosphere.
-It forms an essential part of a weather station to help determine current and forecast future atmospheric conditions.
+An anemometer is defined as a meteorological instrument used to measure wind speed or the rate of airflow in the atmosphere.
+It forms an essential part of a weather station to determine current and forecast future atmospheric conditions.
 The most widely used anemometer is known as a cup anemometer.

 Even though the basic design did not change much since its invention more than 500 years ago, no significant weather station setup is complete without an anemometer, from the home weather station to professional systems used by national meteorological agencies.